 To escape being emotionally vulnerable or the possibility of slipping into their right brain, the love avoidant might drink frequently, smoke pot, or do drugs excessively to the point of addiction.

-Or this behaviour might be expressed by being a workaholic, or has some other apparent addiction or compulsion (gambling, porn, etc.).
+Or this behaviour might be expressed by being a workaholic, or has some other apparent addiction or compulsion (gambling, adult movies, etc.).

 - Appears Controlling